WESSLING offers laboratory compostability tests to determine whether or not products are suitable for composting.

 Determination of the product's capacity to be consumed by an appropriate microbial flora, via the conversion of organic carbon into carbon dioxide.

 Determination of the physical fragmentation of the product during composting.

 Determination of the quality of the compost resulting from disintegration.
 Verification that there is no risk of residues of the product tested to human health, animal health and the environment.

-Products tested by WESSLING and certified by a third-party certification body are compostable by private individuals and/or in an industrial environment.
+Products tested by WESSLING and certified by a third-party certification body (like TUV AUSTRIA) are compostable by private individuals and/or in an industrial environment.
 In concrete terms, a domestically compostable product can put in any composter.
 The certified product will degrade in the composter in a few weeks or months, depending on its characteristics.